Photo: Dr. Ulrike Kastrup, Director of focusTerra Zurich, ETH, Zurich, 2025.

 What inspires and motivates you in science and in your current work?

 I still absolutely love Earth sciences.
 And in my current role, I get the chance to share that passion with others – to inform people about the beauty and complexity of our planet and of nature itself.
 It’s honestly quite easy to get people interested – earthquakes and volcanoes naturally grab attention!
 But we also work on very topical themes.
-Right now, for example, we’re opening an exhibition on CO₂ and climate change – the related challenges are incredibly relevant today.
+Right now, for example, we’ve opening an exhibition on CO₂ and climate change – the related challenges are incredibly relevant today.
 And I really enjoy finding ways to connect scientific topics with societal issues – explaining the science in a way that helps people understand why it matters to them personally.
 That connection between science and society is what continues to motivate and excite me.

 If you could share one encouraging word with women who dream of becoming scientists, what would it be?